 With Madrigal, an uneven album of pop standards captured by talented engineer Wahanui Wynyard, in the can, The Rebels moved permanently to Australia in March 1969.

-When the intriguingly titled follow-up, 'Can You Make It On Your Own?' flopped, the tide receded, and in January 1970, The Rebels, one of the best New Zealand pop groups of the 1960s, disbanded.
-It’d been a long eight years.
-A lifetime.
+When the intriguingly titled follow-up, ‘Can You Make It On Your Own?’ flopped, the tide receded, and in January 1970, the Rebels, one of the best New Zealand pop groups of the 1960s, disbanded.
+It had been a long eight years.
+Guitarist John Williams was not yet 20: he would later recall that already, he had lived a lifetime.

 Larry’s Rebels’ hit Let’s Think of Something was written by New Zealander Roger Skinner and won the APRA Silver Scroll Award in 1967.